DanRuta/xVA-Synth/README.md

 ## Installation

-Where possible, make sure you download the app from the Nexus websites.
+Where possible, make sure you download the app from the Nexusmods websites (Files tab, "Main Files" section).
 There the compiled version will be the most up-to-date.

 The base application can be downloaded and placed anywhere.
 Aim to install it onto an SSD, if you have the space, to reduce voice set loading time.
 To install voice sets, you can drop the files into the respective game directory: `xVASynth/resources/app/models/<game>/`